KeyPair-Consulting/Theseus/README.md

 #### `u32-to-sd`
 Usage:
-	`u32-to-sd`
-Usage:
 	`u32-to-sd <filename>`
 * Converts provided binary data from type uint32_t to type statData_t.
 * Input values of type uint32_t are provided in `<filename>`.
 * Output values of type statData_t (default uint8_t) are sent to stdout.
-* Example DCU06 - A binary file is given as input and stdout is sent to a binary file with command `./u32-to-sd ./dcu06-input-u32.bin > ./dcu06-output-sd.bin`:
+* Example DCU06 - A binary file is given as input and stdout is sent to a binary file with command `./u32-to-sd dcu06-input-u32.bin > dcu06-output-sd.bin`:
-    * Input (viewed with command `xxd ./dcu06-input-u32.bin`):
+    * Input (viewed with command `xxd dcu06-input-u32.bin`):
 	  ```
 	  00000000: 4100 0000 4200 0000 3000 0000 3100 0000  A...B...0...1...
       00000010: 6100 0000 6200 0000 3800 0000 3900 0000  a...b...8...9...
       00000020: 3000                                     0.
       ```
-    * Output (viewed with command `xxd ./dcu06-output-sd.bin`):
+    * Output (viewed with command `xxd dcu06-output-sd.bin`):
 	  ```
       00000000: 4142 3031 6162 3839                      AB01ab89
 	  ```